 SPD and DIR each operate independent statewide centralized purchasing programs.
 Both agencies leverage the State's buying power in order to maximize competition to provide cost-effective products and services to agencies and other eligible public sector customers.
-SPD and DIR serve on two interagency oversight teams - the Contract Advisory Team (CAT) and Quality Assurance Team (QAT) - which seek to improve agency procurement and contract management practices, as well as the Procurement Coordination Committee.
-The Procurement Coordination Committee was created by the Legislature in 2013 and is charged with reviewing DIR and SPD procurement functions to identify areas of overlap, mutually beneficial contracting methodologies, data management, customer relations, and consolidation opportunities; developing standard data collection and cost savings methodologies; and reporting findings to the Sunset Advisory Committee.51
+SPD and DIR serve on two interagency oversight teams - the Contract Advisory Team (CAT) and Quality Assurance Team (QAT) which seek to improve agency procurement and contract management practices.